MoAmrYehia/TMS/README.md

 </p>

-This is a University project, where students could apply software engineering concepts on a real life project.
+This is a University project, where students could apply software engineering concepts on a real-life project.
 At the end of this project, my team would be able to submit UML diagrams, system requirements and user interface design.